CORONAVIRUS UPDATE: 18 MARCH 2020

 By registering for this forum meeting, participants agree that the organizers do not accept responsibility for medical-, travel- or personal insurance.
 Participants are advised to take out their own insurance policies.

 This forum meeting will be held at the True Icon Hall.

 Free Wi-Fi will be available in the meeting room.
 Access codes to the free Wi-Fi will be shared on the first day of this forum meeting.

 Payment and procedure of online registration

 Registration is free of charge to all healthcare practitioners.
 You will get a confirmation of the registration within 1-5 business days.
 If you did not receive a confirmation, please contact the Organizing Secretariat e-mail: firstname.lastname@example.org.

-Photographs as well as audio and video recordings are not permitted at the official Forum meeting sessions.
+Photographs, as well as audio and video recordings, are not permitted at the official forum meeting sessions.
 Only the official medical writer, appointed by the organization, may make recordings.
-All presentations, will be posted on the Forum website as soon as possible after the Forum meeting is finished, provided the speaker has given permission to do so.
+All presentations will be posted on the forum website as soon as possible after the meeting is finished, provided the speaker has given permission to do so.

-The Asia Pacific HIV Clinical Forum 2020 will take place on 3 June prior to the Asia Pacific AIDS & Co-infections Conference (APACC) 2020 scheduled on 4-6 June in Bangkok, Thailand.
-The Asian Stigma & Discrimination Forum will take place in the in the morning of 4 June at the same venue.
+The Asia Pacific HIV Clinical Forum 2020: Optimizing Treatment will take place on 14 October prior to the Asia Pacific AIDS & Co-infections Conference (APACC) 2020 which is scheduled for 15-17 October.
+The Asian Stigma & Discrimination Forum 2020 will take place on the morning of 15 October at the same venue.
 For more information, please visit the APACC 2020 conference website here.